 I find it ridiculous, and I think it's a perfectly waste of good time.

-Um it's a great deal for these eleven hundred people who this Christmas will have also the holiday will have money within which to buy presents for their families and to you know continue to pay mortgages or rents um instead of sending the company over to a foreign country where they're going to earn money.
+It's a great deal for these 1,100 people who this Christmas will have, or for the holiday, will have money within which to buy presents for their families and to continue to pay mortgages or rents instead of sending the company over to a foreign country where they're going to earn money.

-I just don't see the um I don't see the need to even discuss it.
+I just don't see the, I don't see the need to even discuss it.

 See, he's the first person I've heard in a long time that's actually living up to his campaign promises.

-Those people that don't like Mr. Trump will turn around and say this is a terrible deal, that it's gonna cost taxpayer money, it's gonna cost federal money, that he's giving something away.
+Those people that don't like Mr. Trump will turn around and say this is a terrible deal, that it's going to cost taxpayer money, it's going to cost federal money, that he's giving something away.

-And you know, um those same naysayers are the ones that are gonna benefit from a Trump presidency.
+And, you know, those same naysayers are the ones that are going to benefit from a Trump presidency.

 No, I did not.

-Chris is in a long line of people, including every single Trump, every single person over in MSNBC and and others.
+This is in a long line of people, including every single person over at MSNBC and others.

 Sean, Sean, you might have been the only person in America who really thought he was going to win.